-When you're getting divorced, you have a lot to lose – financially and emotionally.
+Divorce Without Court - because you have a lot to lose, financially and emotionally.

-For most divorcing clients, “Winning” isn’t about getting everything you can out of your ex-spouse, but it’s hard to acknowledge that when you’re dealing with all kinds of hurt and heartache.
+For most divorcing clients, “Winning” isn’t about getting everything you can out of your ex-spouse, but it’s hard to realize that reality, when you’re dealing with all of hurt, stress and heartache of litigating the end of a significant relationship.
 It feels impossible to stay clear-minded, balanced, and focused on reaching a settlement that keeps you in control of the things that matter.
 Here’s where the need for personal attention plays its important role – to help you figure out what’s worth fighting for.

 The doctor changed everything.